Jaylan1/Jaylan1/README.md

 # Hi there 👋

-- 🔭 I’m currently working on GAMES
+- 🔭 I’m currently working with Python, C++, C#, and Javascript.
-- 🌱 I’m currently learning Unity
+- 🌱 I’m currently learning Unity, GameMaker, and Godot.
-- 👯 I’m looking to collaborate on ALOT OF GAME PROJECTS
+- 👯 I’m looking to collaborate on game projects so let me know my contact is down below.
 - 🤔 I’m looking for help with building my coding profolio.
 - 💬 Ask me about Job opportunites and future projects.
 - ⚡ Fun fact: I am a great cook!